rhamenator/ai-scraping-defense/README.md

 - `docs/`: Project documentation, including architecture and data flows.
 See [docs/antivirus.md](docs/antivirus.md) if your antivirus flags any files.
 - `test/`: Unit tests for the Python services.
 - `sample.env`: Template for local development configuration.
+See the [Configuration Reference](docs/configuration.md) for a description of every variable.
 - `Dockerfile`: A single Dockerfile used to build the base image for all Python services.
 - `jszip-rs/`: Rust implementation of the fake JavaScript archive generator.
 - `markov-train-rs/`: Rust implementation of the Markov training utility.